eggheadio-projects/advanced-javascript-fundamentals-notes/egghead-course-notes/02_javascript-working-with-primitive-types.md

 console.log(obj) // {a: 2}
 ```

 When an object is passed into a function (`addTwo(obj)`), it will be passed by memory reference.
-That means that we are working with the same variable declared at the top of the file.
+That means that we are working with the same variable.

 ## Mutate a Primitive Type
 ```js